Morehead City, North Carolina: Higher education and marine research

 Carteret Community College serves the undergraduate community with two-year associate degree programs focused primarily on trades and service sector occupations.
 There are several world-class postgraduate programs and research organizations in the area, including the University of North Carolina's Institute of Marine Sciences, North Carolina State University's Center for Marine Sciences and Technology, and the Duke University Marine Lab in nearby Beaufort.

 Morehead City also is home to the Research and Compliance Branch North Carolina Marine Fisheries Division, a governmental organization.

 Inshore and offshore recreational fishing

-Morehead City and the surrounding area is an excellent venue for fishermen of all varieties.
-There are many opportunities for recreational fishing when in Morehead City because of its pristine estuaries and close proximity to the Continental Shelf and Gulf Stream.
-The Gulf Stream is a powerful, warm and swift Atlantic Ocean current that originates at the tip of Florida and follows the coastline of the eastern United States to Newfoundland before crossing the Atlantic Ocean, bringing large sport fish species such as the Atlantic blue marlin and other billfish close to the North Carolina coastline.
+There are many opportunities for recreational fishing in Morehead City because of its pristine estuaries and close proximity to the Continental Shelf and Gulf Stream.
+The Gulf Stream carries large sport fish species such as the Atlantic blue marlin and other billfish close to the North Carolina coastline.

-Established in 1957, the Big Rock Blue Marlin Tournament draws large crowds of sporting enthusiasts of all types to Morehead City each year to witness some of the largest Atlantic blue marlin catches in North America.
+Established in 1957, the Big Rock Blue Marlin Tournament draws large crowds of sporting enthusiasts.